Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * A Z probe and a Z endstop (e.g. a switch) can both be configured at the same time.
 G30 commands will use the probe setup with M558, and G1 H1 Z moves use the endstop configured with M574 Z.
 * Endstop type S4 means use motor stall detection (like S3) but if there are multiple motors dedicated to a single axis, stop each one individually as it stalls.
 S3 means use motor stall detection but if there are multiple motors dedicated to a single axis, stop all those motors when the first one stalls.
 * Pull up resistors on Duet 2/Duex5 inputs should be configured for connecting a digital inputs (like a switch, BLtouch, etc) only on inputs not labelled "n"Stop (xstop, ystop etc).
+* When a filament endstop is bound to an extruder (E and P parameters, RRF 3.7.0-beta.3 and later), a G1 H1 extruder-only move stops when the input reads active during positive extrusion, or inactive during negative extrusion, so the same input terminates both filament loading and unloading moves.
+Extruders without a bound input use motor stall detection as before. `M574 E0` without P reports the current binding, and M574 without parameters lists all of them.
 * To un-configure an endstop and free up any associated input pins, set the endstop position of that axis to 'none'.
 For example, `M574 X0` will delete the X endstop and free up any inputs that it was using.

 #### M574 - RepRapFirmware 2.x and earlier